conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

      - True if the Python version is 3.4.
    * - py35
      - True if the Python version is 3.5.
+     * - py36
+       - True if the Python version is 3.6.
    * - np
      - The NumPy version as an integer such as ``111``.
 See the CONDA_NPY :ref:`environment variable <build-envs>`.